zammad/zammad-user-documentation/extras/organizations.rst

 Use the **ticket sidebar** to view and manage organization profiles.

 .. figure:: /images/extras/organizations.png
-   :alt: Ticket pane (organization view)
+   :alt: Ticket sidebar (organization view)
    :align: center

    Click the 👪 tab in the ticket sidebar to see the organization's profile.